Blotter: Marshals task force arrests man on 11 outstanding warrants

 Officers returned to where they first saw the vehicle and found damage to an electrical box on the building, where it appeared he had stripped the wire from.

-The wire was estimated to cost $224.
-The driver was arrested and charged with theft of copper and cited for his lack of a drivers license.
+The estimated value of the wire was $224.
+The driver was arrested and charged with theft of copper and cited for his lack of a driver’s license.

 Roudup